dotnet/dotnet-console-games/Projects/Hangman/README.md

 Hangman is a game that chooses a random word from the english language, and you try to guess the word.
 If you make too many incorrect guesses you lose.

+**_This game is depended on a "Words.txt" embedded resource file to provide the pool of possible random words.
+If you copy the code without the embedded resource it will not work._**

 ```

       ╔═══╗